danielmark0116/ecommerce-project/README.md

 \* in `development` mode, Redux DEVTOOLS are active.
 You can quickly disable it though by editing `devToolsMode = false | true` in /client/src/App/config.js

+\*\* If you don't have my MONGO_URI connection string, both dbs will be empty, you can populate it with script (see below)

 ---

 After installing all the dependencies and setting vars in .env files, run